 eWhat?
 Getting To Grips With eSports

 If you aren't familiar with eSports, you're definitely in for a treat. eSports are basically organized video game playing tournaments.
-Which can include individual or team competitions, scheduled far in advance, and also televised.
+They can include individual or team competitions scheduled far in advance, and also televised.

 The Most Popular eSports - Where To Wager Your Money